anon-sub-conf/SmartEmbed/README.md

 ## Containerized SmartEmbed

-This repository was created to containerize SmartEmbed, and allow experiments to be carried out.
+This repository fork was created to containerize SmartEmbed, and allow experiments to be carried out.
 It requires docker installed, for instructions check out [docker's documentation](https://docs.docker.com/engine/install/)

 The script `make_embeddings.py` that gets executed within the container expects a